skr0x1c0/xpl/README.md

 ./demo_entitlements
 ```

-If everythings goes well, the message "bind to privileged port succeded after adding entitlement" will be printed on the console output
+If everything goes well, the message "bind to privileged port succeded after adding entitlement" will be printed on the console output

 # Conclusion